Prioritizing Pleasure: A Guide for Highly-Sensitive People

 Prioritizing pleasure is not selfish; it's a vital aspect of self-care for highly-sensitive people.
 By incorporating pleasurable activities into your daily life and learning to set boundaries, you can reduce stress, enhance emotional resilience, and improve your overall well-being.
 Remember that taking time for self-care isn't a luxury; it's a necessity for HSPs to thrive in a world that is not designed for us.

-Dr. Desiree Howell is a licensed psychologist providing online therapy services to adults in New York, Iowa, and all PsyPact states.
-She is trained in a variety of trauma-focused healing modalities to best support clients who are ready to feel better.
+Dr. Desiree Howell is a neurodivergent, sex-positive, pagan, licensed psychologist providing online therapy and assessment services to adults in NY, IA, and all PsyPact states.
+She is trained in a variety of trauma-focused healing modalities to best support clients who are ready to feel better and flourish.

 Previous